tetratelabs/istio-distro.io/content/istio-in-practice/setting-up-ssl-certs/_index.en.md

 For you to follow along, you will need an actual, cloud-hosted Kubernetes cluster.
 A cloud-hosted cluster is required because we will need an external IP address to hook up a domain name to.
 Of course, you will also need a domain name.

-You can follow the [prerequisites](/istio-in-practice/prerequisites) for instructions on how to install Istio.
+You can follow the [prerequisites](/istio-in-practice/prerequisites) for instructions on how to install and setup Istio.

 ### Deploying a sample application